It Was Him or Us: Plot

 As night falls, the police try to do everything to get Gene to cooperate with them, even bringing Maggie to the house to talk to him, but nothing works.
 Walter tries to stop Gene by hiding in the bedroom closet and jumping onto him from behind, but in the ensuing struggle, Gene knocks him out cold with his gun.
 While Gene grabs Carrie and begins to talk to her, telling her how much he loves her, Peggy sneaks into the basement and talks to Lt.
 Washington.
 Washington tells her to try to sneak out the exit her sons did, but Peggy tells her that she won't leave her daughter and husband alone, and she sneaks into her room and grabs Walter's gun.
 Carrie refuses to listen to Gene's claims of loving her, and ultimately denounces Gene as a monster who doesn't know what love is, causing Gene to prepare to kill Carrie and vow that he will do so while she looks at him, so that they can be together in the afterlife.
 However, Carrie instead puts her eye focus on Peggy, who enters the room with Walter's gun and points it at Gene.
-Gene turns around to look at Peggy, and at that moment, he realizes what's about to happen to him, just as Peggy fires multiple shots at him, ultimately killing Gene.
+Gene turns around to look at Peggy, and at that moment, he realizes what's about to happen to him, just as Peggy fires five shots at him, ultimately killing Gene.

 As the sun rises, Peggy and Carrie walk out of the house while the police bring out the bodies of Walter and Gene.
 Lt.
-Washington then tells Peggy that Walter will be all right, adding that she could have lost her life while in there, to which Peggy replies "When it comes to your kids, you have to do what you have to do".
+Washington then tells Peggy that Walter will be all right, adding that she could have lost her life while in there, to which Peggy replies "When it comes to your kids, you have to do what you have to do" while Maggie is devastated of her son's death.
 She then returns to her children and granddaughter, and the film ends.